COSE$\nu$: A Collective Oscillation Simulation Engine for Neutrinos: Numerical implementation

 where $r$ is the shift parameter that can be thought as the measure of the left-shift of the stencil under consideration from the point $i$.
 Since we are reconstructing the values of $f$ at the exact locations $i\pm 1/2$, the relation $\tilde c_{r,j} = c_{r-1, j}$ holds true.
 Note here that the definition of $c_{r,j}$ in the Eq.~(\ref{eq:crj}) is valid only for a grid with uniform cell size $\Delta z$.

-The $n$-th order WENO scheme considers a stencil $\mathcal{S}$ containing $n$ grid points in order to approximate the value of flux at $i\pm 1/2$.
-Then this stencil $\mathcal{S}$ is divided into smaller sub-stencils of order $k$ such that $n = 2k-1$.
+The $n$-th order WENO scheme considers a stencil $S$ containing $n$ grid points in order to approximate the value of flux at $i\pm 1/2$.
+Then this stencil $S$ is divided into smaller sub-stencils of order $k$ such that $n = 2k-1$.
 The purpose of this decomposition is that, the reconstructed values at the given location is $n$-th order accurate for smooth functions and at least $k$-th order accurate if there exists a discontinuity.
-Each sub-stencil of length $k$ can then be labelled using the shift parameter $r$.
+Each sub-stencil of length $k$ can then be labelled using the shift parameter $r$ (see Fig. \ref{fig:stencils}).
 As a result, we have

-In order to treat the discontinuities appropriately while making the above linear combination [Eq.~(\ref{eq:fn_lin_comb}], WENO uses the weighted averaging of the coefficients $d_r$.
+In order to treat the discontinuities appropriately while making the above linear combination [Eq.~\eqref{eq:fn_lin_comb}], WENO uses the weighted averaging of the coefficients $d_r$.
 The weight factor for the contribution of the sub-stencil $r$ is estimated with respect to a smoothness index (SI$_r$), which as the name implies, measures the smoothness of the sub-stencil $r$.
-In our implementation we have used the following form for $\text{SI}_r$,
+In our implementation, we have used the results from Refs.~\cite{Jiang:1996} and \cite{Balsara:2000} to compute the $\text{SI}_r$.

-where $p_r(z)$ is a polynomial of order $k$ constructed from the sub-stencil labelled by $r$.
 Given the values of $\text{SI}_r$, we replace $d_r$ in Eq.~(\ref{eq:fn_lin_comb}) with the corresponding weighted coefficients,

 where $w=\sum_{r} w_r$ and